 Caffeine is the most used drug in America, and if you’re addicted like so many others, start slow and cut back a little at a time.
 Get a small instead of the grande, or ask for half decaf until you can cut it out completely.
 For those of us who don’t drink coffee, you still need to be careful about sodas, chocolate, tea, and medications.

-And you know, I think it’s not only the caffeine in the drinks, but the sugar and flavorings as well.
+And you know, I think it’s not only the caffeine in the drinks but the sugar and flavorings as well.
 That’s a lot for your body to deal with!
-Excess sugar causes your body to lose excess amounts of vitamin B during digestion and also causes a spike in insulin, which effects your endocrine/hormone system.
+Excess sugar causes your body to use more vitamin B during digestion and also causes a spike in insulin, which affects your endocrine/hormone system.

 While drinking coffee may not be the one issue between you and fertility, is it not worth the extra effort?